riceissa/vim-uniform/README.md

   So the more extended claim is that if you source uniform.vim followed by commentary.vim followed by visual-star-search.vim, then the behavior of various Vim setups will be as close as possible.

+- Some Linux distributions come with their own Vim config files (e.g. Debian comes with `debian.vim`).
+I'm mostly not going to worry about these.
+I think some of these are a good idea (e.g. Git Bash on Windows comes with statusline modifications to show the fileformat (unix, dos, etc.)) while others are a bad idea (distros should not be changing settings like `ruler` now that `defaults.vim` exists).